 The paintings are inspired from the Verses of the Quran which reinforce the scientific concept of the ‘chain of life’ the concept that each species depends on another and this connection between nature and humanity brings joy forever.

 The translations and descriptions in simple all inclusive language are contributed by Dr. Basma Abdelgafar.

 10% from the sales go to The Nature Conservancy

 Shipping is complimentary in USA.

-Here are some sample pages and the praise about this book by Scholars and art organizations…
+The praise about this book by Scholars and art organizations…

 The Quran tells us that everywhere we turn is the face of God.
 It also tells us that we are surrounded by the signs (ayat) of God which are evident in nature if only we could recognize or “read” them.
 In Our Earth: Embracing All Communities, Salma Arastu, through her exquisite visual representations of Quranic verses, vividly reminds us of the powerful message that lies at the heart of the Islamic scripture: the divine is manifest in nature.
 As such, we humans need to learn from it, be respectful of it and be mindful of our obligations as its trustees.

 Ali Asani, Murray A. Albertson Professor of Middle Eastern Studies and Professor of Indo-Muslim and Islamic Religion and Cultures, Harvard University